ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/suggest-routing.md

     ![Picture](pictures/function_highlightedd.png)

-4. When the processing is done, the function will load all **Locations** that were successfully determined in the **Loc** column.
+4. When the processing is done, the function will load all **Locations** that were successfully determined in the **Location** column.

-   The lines will be automatically sorted by the location address or user-defined values specified in the *CustomRouting* policy.

 This will form the **route** that you need to follow sequentially to collect all products from the order.

+   The lines will be automatically sorted by the location address or user-defined values specified in the ***CustomRouting*** policy.
+If defined, the _**RoutingAlgorithm**_ policy will determine whether locations with enough availability or any availability greater than zero are shown.

     ![Picture](pictures/new_location.png)

-5. To start following the route, click the **Execute** button.
+5. To begin following the route, click the **Execute** button.

    This will lead you to the first screen which contains information about the suggested Location.